naamahdaemon/naamahdaemon/README.md

     * `0` to display brut data on the graph
     * `1` to scale the graph to 0 (he graph will display the difference between the values on a y-axis origin at 0.)

+## `index.html`
+The `index.html` page is a sample page displaying several graphs on the same page inside `iframe` You can modify the page and use it as is or ignore this page and make your own.